Manage My Professional Brand

 Our last area of focus to optimize your LinkedIn profile is the experience section.
 Section titles are super important because that’s what people search for.
 That said, some companies get a little fun and cute with their titles, and it’s not understood as the normative title.
 You don’t want your company’s efforts to build a brand and be unique to affect your ability to get hired, so you can put the normative title in parentheses.

-After your title, include your achievements.
+After your title, include your bullets.
 Use the knowledge you’ve gained so far to include empirical and successful achievements.
 There may be some things that you can't reveal publicly that you're more comfortable saying in a resume because it's just going to one company, but try to get those to be punchy, and use a similar bulleted format to make it easy to read.

 Next is skills and endorsements.
 These are really good for metadata.
 A lot of people will ask us, should I fill that in?
 In terms of adding more metadata to your profile so that you show up in those results, they're very important and LinkedIn values them.
 It shows that you're engaged, that you're using the platform, that you have these abilities, and that you have third party endorsements that you have these abilities.